hacks-guide/Guide_Vita/docs/storagemgr.md

 #### Section I - Installing Plugins

 1. Launch the VitaShell application
-1. Press (Select) to enable FTP access on your device
+1. Press <Btn btn="SELECT" /> to enable FTP access on your device
 1. Open your FTP client on your computer
 1. Enter the IP Address and Port displayed on your device
 1. Using your FTP client, copy all files from `ux0:tai/` to `ur0:tai/`